Minor Accident Steps

 - Keep records of all communication between you and the other driver's insurance company.
 Be your own best friend – the insurance company won't have your best interests at heart.

 - You can fix your car through either insurance company – your own will try to collect the expenses from the other insurance company.

 Make sure to refresh yourself with our Insurance Company Tips page.
 It has useful information when handling insurance companies after an accident, especially if you've been hurt.
 For other car accident information, check out our pages for what to do when your car is totaled and what to know about renting a car after an accident.

 Get Your Legal Questions Answered – Call for a Free Case Review

-If you need legal help, our successful attorneys have over 30 years of experience and have recovered over $900 million in verdicts and settlements.
+If you need legal help, our successful attorneys have over 30 years of experience and have recovered over a billion dollars in verdicts and settlements.
 Don't hesitate to call us today.
 We're available 24/7.

 Our legal professionals are standing by and ready to help if you've been injured.
 Contact us at 1-866-943-3427 or simply complete the form located in the top right corner of this page.